The sun had disappeared behind the castle’s hill. Tonight, Crosset prayed, would mark the end of the famine.

 No, it all ends tonight.

 The lamplight fell upon a fallen tree lying squarely on their path, reaching up to Draken’s middle.
-Sighing in relief at the landmark, Draken carefully set his lamp on the log and prepared himself for the climb.
-He had just swung his first leg up over the curve of the trunk when commotion broke out down the line.
+Sighing in relief, he set his lamp on the log and prepared for the climb.
+He’d swung one leg up over the curve of the trunk when a commotion broke out down the line.

 “Move it, pig!
 Or I’ll snap your neck-bone in half.”

-The large, bald man way down the middle of the line snarled as he gave the leash another vicious yank.
-The fat little boy at the other end of the rope lurched forth, his muddied face contorting in pain as the leash’s noose tightened against his windpipe.
-Once he had regained his balance and his breath, he rearranged his features into a sneer.
+The large, bald man snarled as he gave the leash another vicious yank.
+The fat little boy at the other end of the rope lurched forth.
+His muddied face contorted in pain as the leash’s noose tightened against his windpipe.
+Once he had regained balance and breath, he rearranged his features into a sneer.

 “Spare me your empty threats.
-You need me alive to bargain with my father,” he challenged, his silvery eyes flickering with feigned bravado.
+You need me alive to bargain with my father.”

 “Why don’t you give me that, Armorheim?”
-He spat, his spade-like hand grabbing unsuccessfully at the lamp.
-“Because unlike your son-of-a-whore in Meriton, my children are dying as you get us lost in this godforsaken forest!”
+He spat, his spade-like hand swiping for the lamp.
+“Unlike your son-of-a-whore in Meriton, my children are dying as we’re wasting time in this godforsaken forest!”

 “Don’t you dare—”

 Before Krulstaff could retaliate, the other men hauled Draken away.